Hume Band vs Whoop: I Wore Both for Months

 Does Hume Band track steps?

-Yes, the Hume Band does track steps and general activity.
-However, Hume is designed to go well beyond basic step counting.
-Its main focus is on recovery, HRV trends, sleep quality, and Metabolic Capacity, which gives you a picture of how your body is adapting to your habits over time.
+Yes, the Hume Band tracks steps and general activity, though step counting is one of the less reliable metrics on any wrist optical band.
+Hume is designed to go well beyond basic step counting, with its main focus on recovery, HRV trends, sleep quality and Metabolic Capacity, which show how your body is adapting to your habits over time.
 If step counting is your primary goal, most basic fitness trackers can do that.
-Where Hume stands out is in showing you the deeper health data that steps alone do not capture.
+Where Hume stands out is in the deeper health data that steps alone do not capture.

 Does Whoop have a subscription?